 Personal Loan

 A personal loan combines multiple debts into one loan with a fixed interest rate.
-Benefits include simplifying payments and potentially lowering interest rates.
+Benefits include simplifying payments and lowering interest rates.
 Yet, qualification requirements might be stringent for some individuals.

 Home Equity Loan